 A brief introduction to environmental security.
-Loosely speaking, environmental security30 is aimed at representing the preservation of the protocol's security when executed within any (feasible) environment.
+Loosely speaking, environmental security is aimed at representing the preservation of the protocol's security when executed within any (feasible) environment.
 The notion of an environment is a generalization of the notion of an auxiliary-input; that is, the environment is an auxiliary oracle (or rather a state-dependent oracle) that the adversary may access.
 In particular, the environment may represent other executions of various protocols that are taking place concurrently (with the execution that we consider).
 We stress that the environment is not supposed to assist the proper execution of the protocol (and, in fact, honest parties merely obtain their inputs from it and return their outputs to it).
 In contrast, the environment may assist the adversary in attacking the protocol.
-Following the simulation paradigm, we say that a protocol (for computing a functionality F) is environmentally-secure if any feasible real-model adversary attacking the protocol, with the assistance of any feasible environment, can be simulated by a corresponding ideal-model adversary that uses the same environment (and communicates with a trusted party that represents F).
+Following the simulation paradigm, we say that a protocol (for computing a functionality F) is environmentally-secure if any feasible real-model adversary attacking the protocol, with the assistance of any feasible environment. can be simulated by a corresponding ideal-model adversary that uses the same environment (and communicates with a trusted party that represents F).
 We stress that both adversaries interact with an environment that is selected after they are fixed (i.e., they "use" the environment in a black-box manner).
 For sake of simplicity, the environment is also responsible for providing the parties with inputs and for trying to distinguish the real-model execution from the ideal-model execution.
 In the standard formulation (see [G04, Sec.
 7.7.2]), the environment is implemented by a (non-uniform) family of polynomial-size circuits (or, equivalently, by strict PPT with arbitrary auxiliary inputs).
 As usual, the real-model and ideal-model adversaries are modeled as strict PPT interactive machines.

 The expected PPT version.
 Firstly, we apply our definitions of expected PPT (i.e., Definitions 3 and 4) to the real-model and ideal-model adversaries, hereafter referred to as adversaries and simulators respectively.
-Note that the (definitional) attacks on these strategies control both the ordinary channels (on which such a strategy expects to get messages from other parties) and
+Note that the (definitional) attacks on these strategies control both the ordinary channels (on which such a strategy expects to get messages from other parties) and the channels used for communication with the environment.
+Secondly, we apply our definitions of expected PPT (i.e., Definitions 3 and 4) to the environment itself, which after all is merely a

-29Recall that a (non-reactive) functionality is a randomized version of a multi-input multi-output function (cf. [G04, Sec.
+$^{32}$ Recall that a (non-reactive) functionality is a randomized version of a multi-input multi-output function (cf. [G04, Sec.
 7.2.1]).
 In contrast, Canetti's exposition of environmental security [C01] is dominate by reactive functionalities, which are of natural (secondary) interest also when the basic notion of (stand-alone) security is concerned (cf. [G04, Sec.
 7.7.1.3]).
 We see no reason to couple environmental security with reactive functionalities.

-30The term used by Canetti [C01] is Universally Composable, abbreviated UC-secure, but we believe that a reasonable sense of "universal composability" is merely a corollary of the suggested definition.
+&lt;sup>33The term used by Canetti [C01] is Universally Composable, abbreviated UC-secure, but we believe that a reasonable sense of "universal composability" is merely a corollary of the suggested definition.
 Furthermore, as indicated by subsequent research (e.g., [L03]), it is beneficial to distinguish the desired "universal composability" property from the specific way it is formulated.

-the channels used for communication with the environment.
-Secondly, we apply our definitions of expected PPT (i.e., Definitions 3 and 4) to the environment itself, which after all is merely a strategy.31 Lastly, we extend the notion of normal black-box simulators such that its "net" time bound (i.e., counting only its own steps) refers to interaction with any environment.
+strategy.
+Lastly, we extend the notion of normal black-box simulators such that its "net" time bound (i.e., counting only its own steps) refers to interaction with any environment.